Mt.Pulag: Playground of the Gods

 at the DENR office

 After a brief orientation at the DENR office, we continued the journey to the ranger station.
-When we arrived, there are a lot of mountaineers gathered around the place.
-We had lunch, and we immediately prepare for the climb.
+When we arrived, there were a lot of mountaineers gathered around the place.
+We had lunch, and we immediately prepared for the climb.

-The Journey up to the campsite was rewarding and exhausting at the same time.
+The journey up to the camp 2 was rewarding and exhausting at the same time.
 There was no heavy rainfall along the way, but the trail was challenging for first timers.
 I was expecting a walk-in-a-park climb, but certainly this one was not.
 This was supposedly the easiest trail.
 Lol!
 Thank God I prepared for this climb.
-I ran every weekend for two months to condition myself.
+I ran every weekend for two months to condition myself.Β

 There was no amazing sunset colors because of the thick clouds but this picture turned out great.